saul/dvsa-auto-booker/README.md

 This small Ruby script scrapes the DVSA appointment cancellations site and automatically re-books practical tests if a more appropriate one becomes available.
 The tool will also automatically re-book if a more desirable (i.e., closer to your latest desired date) slot becomes available.

-Note that repeated scrapings within a short time frame can trigger DVSA's IP-based CAPTCHA.
-The exact
+**Note:** Repeated scrapings within a short time frame can trigger DVSA's IP-based CAPTCHA.

 ## Installation